FaheemAlam/baseProject/README.md

-##contact-service
+##baseproject-service

 ##Summary
-Handles identity contacts
+Handles identity baseprojects

 ##Current service Status

 ##Description
-This service is responsible for handling contacts and matching contacts for a given identity
+This service is responsible for handling baseprojects and matching baseprojects for a given identity

 ##Service Dependencies
 - Firebase and Firebase secrets